Linear estimation of global average treatment effects: Setup

 Our estimand of interest is the average causal effect of assigning {\it every} unit in the entire population to treatment vs assigning {\it no} units at all to treatment.
-This is called the {\it average global effect} (AGE) because it sums both the own-effects and spillover effects of treating all units (within some relevant class). \begin{definition}{\bf Average global effect (AGE)} \end{definition} The AGE is often the estimand most relevant for policy decisions; a policymaker using RCT data to decide whether to scale up or scale down a program, for example, would base this decision on the AGE rather than the ATT.

-Results concerning the limiting properties of our estimators will require a notion of a growing population, and our estimand $\theta_n$ can change as the population grows.
-Later assumptions will characterize precisely what conditions the sequence of populations must follow; generally speaking it will be intuitive to think of it as resulting from an expansion in the area studied, as opposed an increase in population density within a given area.
+This is called the {\it global average treatment effect} (GATE) because it sums both the own-effects and spillover effects of treating all units (within some relevant class). \begin{definition}{\bf Global Average Treatment Effect (GATE)} \end{definition} The GATE is often the estimand most relevant for policy decisions; a policymaker using RCT data to decide whether to scale up a program to the control group, for example, should ideally base this decision on the GATE rather than the direct treatment-on-treated effect.
+Note that we assume the researcher observes outcomes for the entire population for whom she wishes to estimate the GATE.\footnote{Appendix \ref{sec:subset} extends to settings where only a subset of the entire population is eligible for treatment.} Results concerning the limiting properties of our estimators will require a notion of a growing population, and our estimand $\theta_n$ can change as the population grows.
+Later assumptions will characterize the conditions this sequence of populations must follow.

-To solve the core identification challenge we consider restrictions on the \emph{magnitude} of spillovers, which are economically plausible, rather than on their \emph{support}.
+To solve the core identification challenge, we consider restrictions on the magnitude of spillovers, as opposed to less economically plausible restrictions on their sparsity.
 Specifically, we consider a restriction on the (maximum) impact that faraway treatments have on each unit.
-Let $\rho_n: \mathcal{N}_n \times \mathcal{N}_n \rightarrow \mathbb{R}$ measure the ``distance'' between any two units.
-We require $\rho_n(i,i) = 0$ and $\rho_n(i,j) > 0 \forall i \neq j$, but place no further restrictions on $\rho_n$: we do not require symmetry ($\rho(i,j) = \rho(j,i)$) or that the triangle inequality hold, for example.
-In mathematical terms, $\rho_n$ is a ``premetric" but need not be a metric or semimetric.
-This will allow us to capture a range of settings including Euclidean space but also (for example) weighted directed networks, such as buyer-supplier networks among firms.
+To that end, we define $\rho(i,j)$ as the distance metric between units $i$ and $j$, which in turn induces a natural notion of neighborhoods as $s$-balls: